GCDigitalFellows/GCDI-Recording/Intro.md

 - 1 - 2 hours.

 ## Sections
-To navigate through the workshop, you can click on the link at the bottom of each page that will bring you to either the `previous section`, `next section`, or back to this `introduction page`.
+To navigate through the workshop, you can click on the link at the bottom of each page that will bring you to either the `Previous` section, `Next` section, or back to this `Introduction` page.
 If you like to go to a specific section of the workshop, you can choose to click on the links below instead.

 - [Equipment](Sections/Equipment.md)
 - [Good Habits for Recording](Sections/Good-habits.md)